 Store at room temperature away from moisture, heat, and light.
 Keep the inhaler device in the sealed foil tray until ready to start using it.

-Throw the inhaler device away 6 weeks after you have taken it out of the foil pouch, or if the dose indicator shows a zero, whichever comes first.
+Throw the inhaler away 6 weeks after opening, or when the dose indicator shows a zero (whichever comes first).

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
-Do not use more than 1 inhalation in a single day.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.
+Do not use more than once in a 24-hour period.

 What happens if I overdose?